gilzamir18/AI4U/doc/unityremotegym.md

 | make_inference_network | Method used only by A3C algorithm.                                             |

 The next step is to set up the environment.
-To do this, you call the method 'configure' from the object `env`by passing the dictionary `environment_definition` as an argument.
+To do this, you call the method 'configure' from the object `env` passing the dictionary `environment_definition` as an argument.
 If you don't want to create the dictionary from scratch, you can import a preconfigured dictionary from the `unityremote.utils` module.
 Most parameters do not need to be specified.
 For example, the following attributes are likely to have to be modified:

 	from unityremote.utils import environment_definitions as env_def
 	#set new values